boonlogic/boonlogic-rest-api/Tutorials/Tutorial_The_General_Pipeline.md

 ### Initialize Instance {#instance}
 1. Click on the header labelled `instances` (second from the top)
-2. Find and click on the first green `POST` option which is labelled `/expert/v2/nanoInstance`
+2. Find and click on the first green `POST` option which is labelled `/expert/v3/nanoInstance`
 3. On the right side under the green bar, click on `Try it out`
-4. Two new buttons will appear.
-Choose `Execute`
+4. A input field and two new buttons will appear.
+Enter a label for the nano instance you want to allocate.
+4. Choose `Execute`
 5. A few lines down there is a header labelled `Code` followed by `Details` on the same line.
 Immediately under that is the response code to the request.
-For a successful request, the code should be `200` with a JSON block containing the instance ID on the same line.
+For a successful request, the code should be `200` with a JSON block containing some information about the instance ID.

     ```json
     {
+      "createdAt": "Wed Jan 15 15:37:35 2020",
-      "instanceID": 0
+      "instanceID": "example",
+      "isNew": true,
+      "modifiedAt": "Wed Jan 15 15:37:35 2020"
     }
     ```

 ### Load the Configuration
 1. Scroll down to find the next header labelled `configuration`.
 Click on it to expand the options.
-2. The first option is a blue `GET` command labelled `expert/v2/configTemplate`.
+2. The first option is a blue `GET` command labelled `expert/v3/configTemplate`.
 Click on the blue bar to expand the command.
 3. Click on `Try it out` on the right hand side.
 4. Fill in each field with the following values: